Are you aware of the subscription tax for your membership site? Taxes can be overwhelming, but it's essential to run a successful business.

 To handle people from different geographical areas, you may follow foreign tax regulations for your subscription business.
 For example, taxpayers in Europe follow the VAT tax while Australian customers prefer GST.

-Why You Should Aware About Changing Tax Landscape
+Why You Should Be Aware Of Changing Tax Landscape

 If you pay attention to the new regulation of the EU, it instructs online sellers to charge EU VAT who sell digital products or services to EU customers.
 As a seller, you must collect, report, and remit taxes locally.
 But your responsibility doesn't end here, you have to file a return for the EU taxes you are supposed to collect from your customers.